phpearth/docs/security/passwords.md

 $md5 = md5($password);
 ```

-A common solution to preventing decryption is using a salt.
+A common solution to make hashing algorithm stronger was using a salt.

 ```php
 <?php